 Patient-Centered Care: A Must Have for Our Kids

-CP Research Study Seeks Parents & Caregivers from CP Community
+CP Research Study Seeks Parents and Caregivers from CP Community

 These questions need answers.
 That’s why I was very excited about the nationwide study about patient-centered care.
 CPRN and CP NOW Foundation are embarking on a project funded by the Patient-Centered Outcomes Research Institute (PCORI) to help develop a community of people committed to the principles of patient-centered research for CP.
 Research CP is an educational series and agenda that will culminate in a one-and-a-half day workshop in Chicago that will bring together people from the CP community with clinician researchers to set a research agenda for cerebral palsy.